abpapai/Voting-System/README.md

 Here we have used the complete knowledge of core java

-language used :Core java
+language used :Core java;
-UI:javafx library
+UI:javafx library;
-API:Java Database Connectivity (JDBC) backend:mysql;Local server:xampp
+API:Java Database Connectivity (JDBC);
+backend:mysql;Local server:xampp;